 Reclamation is the process of converting disturbed land to its former use, or for a similar productive use.
-For an abandoned well site formerly used to produce oil and gas, the Oil and Gas Commission (OGC) issue a certificate of Restoration upon completion of the reclamation requirements.
+For an abandoned well site formerly used to produce oil and gas, the BC Energy Regulator (BCER) issues a certificate of Restoration upon completion of the reclamation requirements.
 Land lease payments cease on the issuance of a CoR, and SynergyAspen understands the timeliness of providing these services.
 Our reclamation services include:

 Inspection and Planning